rpiRobotics/ik-geo/rust/README.md

         path = ".../linear-subproblem-solutions/rust"
     ```

-3. Add to your source files where needed (Optional)
+3. Add to your source files where needed

     ```
     use linear_subproblem_solutions_rust as subproblems;